Understanding the Research-Practice Gap in Visualization Design Guidelines: Guideline and Empirical Study Alignment

 \textit{Problem-solving} guidelines include the ``problem'' attribute as a necessity, as they suggest to solve the problematic situation; e.g., \textit{distortion}, \textit{misleading patterns}, and \textit{clutter}.
 Most guidelines belong to this category (67\%), with common purposes including readability, accuracy, and clarity; for example, \textit{to accurately depict trends, ensure that the aspect ratio for trend charts is set to 45 degrees.}

-\textit{Alternative suggestion} guidelines are similar to problem-solving guidelines, but they warrent separate consideration given their prevalence in practice.
-Most of the guidelines that have \textit{user alternative chart} (24\%) and \textit{add different encoding} (8\%) approaches belong to this category; for instance, \textit{when you need more than six categorical colors, try alternative visual encoding such as position}.
+\textit{Alternative suggestion} guidelines are similar to problem-solving guidelines, but they warrant separate consideration given their prevalence in practice.
+Most of the guidelines that have \textit{use alternative chart} (24\%) and \textit{add different encoding} (8\%) approaches belong to this category; for instance, \textit{when you need more than six categorical colors, try alternative visual encoding such as position}.

 \textit{Enhancement} guidelines do not necessarily have issues to be resolved.
 The primary objectives of these guidelines include \textit{storytelling}, \textit{engagement}, and \textit{aesthetics}, contributing to enhanced visualization quality and improved user experience.
 Example guidelines include: \textit{when formulating titles, use concise and active phrases that encapsulate the intended argument instead of descriptive titles}; and \textit{use graphics like icons only when they support interpreting the graph}.